pubkey/rxdb-quickstart/README.md

 The whole app is implemented without a framework in about 200 lines of TypeScript code.
 To learn more about how it works, I recommend looking a the [source code](./src//index.ts) and read the [RxDB Quickstart Guide](https://rxdb.info/quickstart.html).

+### Try live demo

+The app is deployed with github pages at [https://pubkey.github.io/rxdb-quickstart/](https://pubkey.github.io/rxdb-quickstart/).

-Start the app locally (requires Node.js v20 installed):
+### Start the app locally (requires Node.js v20 installed):

 - Fork&Clone the repository.
 - Run `npm install` to install the npm dependencies.